 - Want to know the contaminant of the substances that are mixed in food.

 - Unsure if the target compound has been produced.

 These situations often occur.
 Therefore, mass spectrometry is used to determine the molecular weight of a substance, which allows us to infer what the substance is, even if we do not know what it is.

 Of course, it is necessary to set up the sample and measure it with only one target compound present, not with multiple compounds present.
 Therefore, you have to isolate the substance in advance by chromatography, etc., and then measure it to obtain the molecular weight of the target compound.

 Utilizing a Magnetic Field to Measure the Mass of a Compound

 How is it possible to determine the molecular weight of a substance by using MS?
 This is because the ionized material is measured using a magnetic field.

 There are several ways to ionize a substance.
 Once ionized, the molecule becomes charged.
 In mass spectrometry, the molecule becomes a positive ion.

 A magnetic field is then applied.
 As the ions pass through the magnetic field, they curve.
-Different strengths of the magnetic field will cause the ions to curve to different degrees.
-To be more precise, the higher the molecular weight (heavier substances), the more powerful the magnetic field must be to curve the ions.
+If the strength of the magnetic field is different, the ions will curve differently.
+To be more precise, the larger the molecular weight (heavier the substance), the more powerful the magnetic field must be to make it curve.

-The same is true for humans and magnetic fields, as we cannot move heavy objects without applying a strong force.
+It is the same for us humans and magnetic fields that we cannot move heavy objects without applying a strong force.